aquasecurity/tracee/README.md

 - `--event` allows you to specify a specific event to trace.
 You can use this flag multiple times, for example `--event execve --event openat`.
 - `--list` lists the events available for tracing, which you can provide to the `--event` flag.
 - `--output` lets you control the output format, for example `--output json` will output as JSON lines instead of table.
-- `--capture` capture artifacts that were written, executed or found suspicious, and save them to the output directory.
+- `--capture` capture artefacts that were written, executed or found suspicious, and save them to the output directory.
 Possible values are: 'write'/'exec'/'mem'/'all'

 ## Secure tracing